lastmjs/guesswork/README.md

 ```
 ## Browsers

 Specify which browsers you desire for your headless runs as command line arguments.
-The following browsers are available:
+The following browser command line arguments are available:

 * `chromium`
 * `firefox`